Most people don’t think about street lights – they are just there…

 - Mapped inventory of all street lights in Town (Google maps)

-The latest news from the Committee is contained in the Lighting Committee section of the most recent monthly Town Bulletin.
-You can find the bulletin on the right side of the home page, under “Latest Town Bulletins”.
+The latest news from the Committee is described in the Lighting Committee section of the most recent monthly Town Bulletin.